Arab Deterrent Force

 The Arab Deterrent Force (ADF; قوات الردع العربية) was an international peacekeeping force created by the Arab League in the extraordinary Riyadh Summit on 17–18 October 1976, attended only by heads of state from Egypt, Kuwait, Lebanon, Saudi Arabia, and Syria.
 It decided to transform the 'token' Arab Security Force into the Arab Deterrent Force.
 A week later, the conclusions of the Riyadh Summit were endorsed and implemented by the Arab League's Cairo summit on 25–26 October 1976.

-As the Lebanese Civil War escalated in 1976, the Arab League created an intervention force composed almost entirely of Syrian forces with token contributions from other Arab states, including Sudan, Saudi Arabia and Libya.
+As the Lebanese Civil War escalated in 1976, the Arab League created an intervention force composed almost entirely of forces of Ba'athist Syria with token contributions from other Arab states, including Sudan, Saudi Arabia and Libya.
 Although nominally present at the behest of the government of Lebanon, the force was under the direct command of Syria.
-The ADF initially consisted of 30,000 troops of which 25,000 were provided by Syria.
+The ADF initially consisted of more than 35,000 troops of which 30,000 were provided by Syria.
+On 15 November, the ADF with Syrian forces occupied Beirut enforcing a truce effectively ending the civil war which had lasted 19 months at that point despite the occupation force consisting mostly of the Syrian Army.
 In late 1978, after the Arab League had extended the mandate of the Arab Deterrent Force, the Sudanese, the Saudis and the United Arab Emirates announced intentions to withdraw troops from Lebanon, extending their stay into the early months of 1979 at the Lebanese governments request.
 The Libyan troops were essentially abandoned and had to find their own way home (if at all), and the ADF thereby became a purely Syrian force (which did include the Palestinian Liberation Army (PLA)).